precice/tutorials/aste-turbine/README.md

 ---[ASTE-Evaluate] INFO : 90th percentile of absolute error per vertex 8.077894064206796e-08
 ```

 which are clearly better than the ones we got with `nearest-neighbor` mapping above.
-However, this comes at the cost of a higher runtime, which can easily be observed looking at the `precice-B-events-summary.log` (e.g., the `advance/map.rbf.mapData.FromA-MeshToB-Mesh` event).
+However, this comes at the cost of a much higher runtime ().